eieio.games

 BreakTime started as an iOS shortcut.

 I’m fascinated with iOS shortcuts.
 I’m determined to build something using them.
-I like putting games in weird places and using shortcuts to build a game deep inside the iOS walled garden is a goal of mine1.
+I like putting games in weird places and using shortcuts to build a game deep inside the iOS walled garden is a goal of mine 1.

 I realized that the calendar shortcut API was pretty powerful - I could build animations by moving events around.
 I whipped up the bones of what I thought could be a pong demo and tweeted about it.